dadi/api-wrapper-core/README.md

 ### Filters

-Filtering methods are used to create a subset of documents that will be affected by subsequent operation methods.
+Filtering methods are used to create a subset of documents that will be affected by subsequent operation terminators.

 #### `.goToPage(page)`